syncwerk/syncwerk-server-installer/README.md

 * [English: Syncwerk Professional (existing registration required)](https://download.syncwerk.com/)
 * [Deutsch: Syncwerk Professional (bestehendes Konto erforderlich)](https://download.syncwerk.com/)

-**FYI:** To donwload  Syncwerk Professional you need an account on our download portal.
+**FYI:** To download Syncwerk Professional you need an account on our [download portal](https://download.syncwerk.com/).
 Only pre-existing customers of Syncwerk GmbH (former Seafile GmbH) will receive access to these restricted sources.
 Contact us at support@syncwerk.com if you have lost your login details.

 ## FAQs